-Following is information about tools the Research Technologies division of UITS recommends for encrypting electronic protected health information (ePHI) and other sensitive data regulated by the Health Insurance Portability and Accountability Act (HIPAA) Security Rule.
+Following is information about tools the Research Technologies division of UITS recommends for encrypting data that contain protected health information (PHI) regulated by the Health Insurance Portability and Accountability Act (HIPAA).

 On this page:

 Encrypting data at rest

 To encrypt at-rest data, use GNU Privacy Guard (GPG, also GnuPG).
 For instructions, see What is GPG, and how do I use it to encrypt files on IU's research computing systems?

-Important: Although the Research File System (RFS) is HIPAA-capable, RFS does not encrypt stored data, so you must encrypt electronic protected health information (ePHI) before storing it on RFS.
-If your files are stored locally on an encrypted hard drive (e.g., using PGP Whole Disk Encryption), you still must encrypt the files individually (using an application such as AESCrypt) before transferring them to RFS.
+Important: The Research File System (RFS) does not encrypt stored data, so you must encrypt data containing PHI before storing it on RFS.
+Even if your files are stored locally on an encrypted hard drive (e.g., using PGP Whole Disk Encryption), you still must encrypt the files individually (using an application such as AESCrypt) before transferring them to RFS.

 On personal workstations